Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-random-management-english.rst

 Principles
 ==========

-Quite often models rely on the use of stochastic variables.
+Quite often models rely on the use of stochastic variables, i.e. variables from which values can be drawn according to their associated `Probability Density Function <https://en.wikipedia.org/wiki/Probability_density_function>`_.

 Such variables - respecting a given probabilistic law - are very useful to model the behaviours of simulation actors.

-For example, in terms of reliability, the approach is generally to define per-equipment average constants like the *Mean Time To Failure* (MTTF) and the *Mean Time To Repair* [#]_ (MTTR), and to express reliability models thanks to stochastic laws parameterised by these constants (in that case: exponential and Gaussian laws, respectively).
+For example, in terms of reliability, an approach may be to define per-equipment average constants like the *Mean Time To Failure* (MTTF) and the *Mean Time To Repair* [#]_ (MTTR), and to express reliability models thanks to stochastic laws parameterised by these constants (for the previous example, these would be two exponential laws).

 .. [#] MTTR is also known as *Mean Time To Recovery*.